SidOfc/carbon.nvim/README.md

 Enters an interactive mode in which a path can be entered.
 When done typing, press <kbd>enter</kbd> to confirm or <kbd>escape</kbd>
 to cancel.
 Prepending a `count` to <kbd>c</kbd> will select the `count`_nth_ directory from the left as base.
-See `:h carbon-buffer-create` for more details.
+See `:h carbon-view-create` for more details.

 ### <kbd>m</kbd> Moving files and directories